 The purpose of a teacher is to make students ready to engage.

 I’m a teacher.

 It’s not my job to tell anyone what to believe.
-Belief merely received is untested, and untested belief is untrusted, has no ability to connect…but can certainly divide.
-What I teach is what I’ve become convinced of, what I’ve tested for years in the laboratory of my life, risked my choices and actions on and proved to myself whether it has power to bind relationship.
-But reduced to words, these convictions become belief again, idea again in the student’s mind.
-Untested.
+Belief merely received in classroom or church is untested, and untested belief is untrusted, has no ability to connect…but can certainly divide.
+What I teach is what I’ve become convinced of, what I’ve tested for years in the laboratory of my life, risked my choices and actions on, and proved to myself whether it has power to bind relationship.
+But reduced to words on a Sunday morning, convictions morph back to mere idea again.
+And even if believed, remain untested.
 Untrusted.

 All I can tell you is what I am convinced of.
 Go become convinced of what you are convinced of.

 Because persuasion is overrated too.
 The only person we will ever convince of anything is ourselves, living what we believe we believe until we experience its truth in the nature of our relationships.

 And if the way you express your conviction is different than the way I express mine, no matter.
 It’s not important that we see eye to eye, only that we can stand shoulder to shoulder, connected to each other and everyone we meet along the way.